4.9 from 20 users

 Dr (TCM) Attilio D'Alberto BM (Beijing), BSc (Hons) TCM, MBAcC, MRCHM

-Dr (TCM) D'Alberto graduated with a Bachelor of Medicine from Beijing University of Traditional Chinese Medicine (TCM) in China.
-This full time, five year degree program included six months internship at two of the largest hospitals in Beijing, China.
+Dr (TCM) D'Alberto graduated with a Bachelor of Medicine from Beijing University of Traditional Chinese Medicine (TCM) in China – a full-time, five-year degree programme that included six months of clinical internship at two of the largest hospitals in Beijing.

-Dr (TCM) D'Alberto practices acupuncture, moxibustion and cupping from his own acupuncture clinic in Wokingham.
-He is a member of the British Acupuncture Council and practices traditional Chinese acupuncture and not 5 Element style, which is a modern, western invention.
+Dr (TCM) D'Alberto practises acupuncture, moxibustion and cupping from his own acupuncture clinic in Wokingham.
+He is a member of the British Acupuncture Council and practises traditional Chinese acupuncture.

 Schedule Appointment